 Don’t post content on YouTube if it fits any of the descriptions noted below.

 - Links to or promotes third-party services that artificially inflate metrics like views, likes, and subscribers

 - Content linking to or promoting third-party view count or subscriber gaming websites or services

 - Offering to subscribe to another creator’s channel only if they subscribe to your channel (“sub4sub”)

-- Note: You are allowed to encourage viewers to do things such as subscribe, hit the like button, share or leave a comment
+- Note: You're allowed to encourage viewers to subscribe, hit the like button, share, or leave a comment

-- Content featuring a user purchasing their views from a third party with the intent of promoting the service
+- Content featuring a creator purchasing their views from a third party with the intent of promoting the service

 How engagement is measured